Multiple-Input Auto-Encoder Guided Feature Selection for IoT Intrusion Detection Systems: Experimental Analysis

 \subsection{Running Time and Model Size}

-We investigate the running time and model size of MIAE and MIAEFS combined with the RF classifier in detecting malicious attacks.
-We report the results on three datasets, e.g., IDS2017, NSLKDD, and UNSW, as shown in Table \ref{tab:experimental_results_06}.
-To conduct experiments, MIAE is set to three branches, and MIAEFS is set to five branches.
-The numbers of neurons in the hidden layers of MIAE and MIAEFS are $\{30-21-15-21-30\}$ and $\{35-30-25-d_{\textbf{h}}-25-30-35\}$, respectively. $d_{\textbf{h}}=\sqrt{d_{\textbf{x}^{(i)}}}$ is the number of neurons of the bottleneck layers while $d_{\textbf{x}^{(i)}}$ is dimensionality of the input $\textbf{x}^{(i)}$.
-Overall, the average running time for detecting an attack sample obtained by MIAE and MIAEFS combined RF classifier is roundly ${4.8E\emph{-}7}$ seconds and ${1.7E\emph{-}6}$ seconds, respectively, whilst the model size of the MIAE combined with the RF classifier is lower than 1MB.
-For example, the running time obtained by MIAE and MIAEFS on the NSLKDD dataset is $ 2.6E\emph{-}7 $ seconds and $ 1.3E\emph{-}6 $ seconds, respectively, whilst the model size is $ 726 $ KB and $ 805 $ KB, respectively.
-The results show the effectiveness of MIAE and MIAEFS combined with the RF classifier in implementing the IoT IDSs.
+We investigate the running time and model size of MIAE and MIAF combined with the RF classifier for detecting malicious attacks.
+Results are reported for three datasets: IDS2017, NSLKDD, and UNSW, as shown in Table \ref{tab:experimental_results_06}.
+The average running time for detecting an attack sample with MIAE and MIAF combined with the RF classifier is approximately $4.8E^{-7}$ seconds and $1.7E^{-6}$ seconds, respectively, while the model size of MIAE with the RF classifier is under 1 MB.
+For instance, on the NSLKDD dataset, the running times for MIAE and MIAF are $2.6E^{-7}$ seconds and $1.3E^{-6}$ seconds, respectively, with model sizes of 726 KB and 805 KB.
+These results demonstrate the effectiveness of MIAE and MIAF combined with the RF classifier in implementing IoT IDSs.